-Often what we think we see, is often not what we really see.
+What we think we see, is often not what we really see.
 We learn to process visual information quickly because our brain takes short cuts.
-Our brains want to make sense of the world and without consciously thinking about it they fill in what is missing based on past experience.
+Our brains want to make sense of the world and without consciously thinking about it we fill in what is missing based on past experience.
 The reason visual illusions work is that past experiences shapes our minds so that even when we know something to be true or false, an illusion can force us to experience it the other way.

 Unlike my daughter I assume I can read well and just let my mind correct what doesn’t make sense.
 So what if I am not aware of a misspelled or omitted word.
 Haven’t I read what the author intended to write?
-But how often do I actually misread a passage because I were expecting it to say something else?
+But how often do I actually misread a passage because I am expecting it to say something else?

 Art based on painting by Théophile Emmanuel Duverge